Behnam-sn/Castle-Docusaurus/docs/web/soap.md

 It became the underlying layer of a more complex set of web services,
 Based on WSDL, XSD and UDDI.

-These different services, especially UDDI, have proved to be of far less interest,
+These different services (especially UDDI) have proved to be of far less interest,
-But an appreciation of them gives a complete understanding of the expected role of SOAP compared to how web services have actually evolved.
+But an appreciation of them gives a complete understanding of the expected role of SOAP,
+Compared to how web services have actually evolved.

 ## SOAP Terminology

-SOAP specification can be broadly defined to be consisting of the following three conceptual components:
+SOAP specification can be broadly defined to be consisting of the following 3 conceptual components:

 ### Protocol Concepts

 - SOAP

-  This is a set of rules formalizing and governing the format and processing rules for information exchanged between a SOAP sender and a SOAP receiver.
+  This is a set of rules formalizing and governing the format and processing rules,
+  For information exchanged between a SOAP sender and a SOAP receiver.

-- SOAP nodes
+- SOAP Nodes

-  These are physical/logical machines with processing units which are used to transmit/forward, receive and process SOAP messages.
+  These are physical/logical machines with processing units,
+  Which are used to transmit/forward, receive and process SOAP messages.
   These are analogous to nodes in a network.

-- SOAP roles
+- SOAP Roles

   Over the path of a SOAP message, all nodes assume a specific role.
   The role of the node defines the action that the node performs on the message it receives.
   For example, a role "none" means that no node will process the SOAP header in any way and simply transmit the message along its path.

-- SOAP protocol binding
+- SOAP Protocol Binding

   A SOAP message needs to work in conjunction with other protocols to be transferred over a network.
   For example, a SOAP message could use TCP as a lower layer protocol to transfer messages.
   These bindings are defined in the SOAP protocol binding framework.

-- SOAP features
+- SOAP Features

   SOAP provides a messaging framework only.
   However, it can be extended to add features such as reliability, security etc.
   There are rules to be followed when adding features to the SOAP framework.

-- SOAP module
+- SOAP Module

   A collection of specifications regarding the semantics of SOAP header to describe any new features being extended upon SOAP.
   A module needs to realize zero or more features.